Weight-loss surgery as a treatment for type 2 diabetes

 Significant weight loss resulting in improved glycemic control can save an individual from the effects of high blood sugar.
 But losing weight is difficult.

-As the region’s only academic medical center, UC San Diego Health System is developing and performing advanced surgical treatments for obesity including minimally invasive:
+As the region’s only academic medical center, UC San Diego Health is developing and performing advanced surgical treatments for obesity including minimally invasive:

 These surgeries are giving people back their lives, and stopping the clock on the devastating impact of diabetes.
 The data is overwhelmingly.
 Study after study has shown that nearly 80 percent of patients with type 2 diabetes who have bariatric surgery have significantly improved blood sugar control.